johnbillion/query-monitor/README.md

 By default, Query Monitor's output is only shown to Administrators on single-site installations, and Super Admins on Multisite installations.

-In addition to this, you can set an authentication cookie which allows you to view Query Monitor output when you're not logged in (or if you're logged in as a non-administrator).
+In addition to this, you can set an authentication cookie which allows you to view Query Monitor output when you're not logged in, or when you're logged in as a user who cannot usually see Query Monitor's output.
 See the Settings panel for details.

 ## Does Query Monitor itself impact the page generation time or memory usage? ##